 Compare Your Debt Management Program with Nonprofit Debt Management

-Find out if you qualify for a debt management program from a nonprofit credit counseling agency, and get an estimate for a consolidated monthly payment.
-How does it compare with what you were able to negotiate on your own?
-If your payments are higher than the estimate, that may indicate that you were not able to get the same interest rate concessions as a professional agency.
-In this case, it might make financial sense for you to pay for a nonprofit agency to administer your debt management program.
+If your payments are higher than the estimate, that may mean you didn’t get the same interest rate concessions the credit counseling agency received.
+It might make financial sense for you to pay for a nonprofit agency to administer your debt management program.

 Do-It-Yourself Debt Management: Pros and Cons